shane-miller/Fantasy-NHML/README.md

 ### A machine learning based fantasy hockey draft helper.

 #### Info:
-- In order to handle player injuries or other misc reasons games had to be missed, the fantasy point value used for training will be the following equation:
+- In order to handle player injuries or other misc reasons games had to be missed, the fantasy point value for skaters used for training will be the following equation:

   ![equation](https://latex.codecogs.com/gif.latex?a%20%3D%20%5Ctextrm%7Btotal%20number%20of%20fantasy%20points%20earned%20in%20a%20season%7D)